Behind Our Production: Analogue and Fully Fashioned

 By using analogue knitting machines we believe there is greater potential to combine the Peruvian knowledge with the fine and thin quality of alpaca wool.
 Intricate as well as plain patterns can be tested quickly, giving us the possibility to thoroughly test and choose the best and most elegant designs.

 In the process of analogue knitting, understanding how the fiber behaves, grasping new techniques and styles are not only easier accessible to us, but also to the women in prison as it is possible to see, feel and correct the designs as they are being knitted.

 The art of the fully fashion technique

 In Peru there is a long an ancient heritage revolved around knitting.
 Many Peruvians can easily touch a sweater and make out whether it's pure baby alpaca fibers, or whether there is a mix with polyester or cotton.
-We respect the Peruvian culture and the many thousands of years of knowledge gained about the Alpaca wool.
-We have chosen to manufacture all of our products using hand-knitting machinery, which are analogue instruments that require skills, sensitivity and most importantly, a person to move the threads and create the right pattern.
+We respect the Peruvian culture and the many thousands of years of knowledge gained about the alpaca wool.
+We have chosen to manufacture all of our products using hand-knitting and analogue machinery, which are instruments and techniques that require skills, sensitivity and most importantly, a person to move the threads and create the right pattern.